-A vendors' conference will not be conducted for this RFSQ.
-Vendor may submit written questions regarding this RFSQ as described in Section 2.5, Vendor's Questions.
+A vendors conference will not be held for this RFSQ.
+Vendors may submit written questions regarding this RFSQ as described in Section 2.5, Vendors' Questions.

 2.7 Preparation and Format of the SOQ

 All SOQs must be unbound and prepared in the prescribed format.
 Any SOQ that deviates from this format may be rejected without review at the County's sole discretion.